(3.5 / 5)

 Jennifer Lawrence and Javier Bardem star as a couple, known only as Mother and Him1, whose place of residence could be straight of Ideal Homes.
 Think Amityville with an interior designer.
 Lawrence is the placid homemaker – literally so – dressed always in white.
 Bardem is the distracted writer, clad in black, who’s struggling with his second novel.

-One evening, a stranger arrives on their doorstep, Man, who Bardem quickly invites to stay; much to Lawrence’s perplexity.
+One evening, a stranger arrives on their doorstep, Man (Ed Harris), who Bardem quickly invites to stay; much to Lawrence’s perplexity.
 Who is this person they’ve allowed into their home?
-It’s a question she finds herself asking repeatedly as, first, Harris’ wife, Woman, arrives and takes residence alongside her husband.
+It’s a question she finds herself asking repeatedly as, first, Man’s wife, Woman (Michelle Pfeiffer), arrives and takes residence alongside her husband.

 The set-up, as advertised, seems primed for a classic psychological thriller, as Lawrence finds herself sidelined in her own home; slowly losing control of her obsessively-crafted environment, with which she has a strange symbiotic relationship.
 Harris, ever more toothy and crinkly, professes to Bardem how grateful he is to be allowed to stay, but brushes off Lawrence’s concerns about smoking indoors.
 The enduringly sophisticated Pfeiffer, meanwhile, assumes an unnerving air of over-familiarity – “Do you really love your husband?”
 “Why don’t you want kids?” – that tips over into cool judgement.